UWCCDL/QEEG/README.md

 Here is an example of a spectrum plot generated from the script from the channel O2.
-The plot showcases the result of processing a dataset affected by poor recording quality (note the quality bar going from gree to yellow to orange) and many discarded segments (only 36 samples remained after the automated quality checks; note the large number of blinks on the quality bar).
+The plot showcases the result of processing a dataset affected by poor recording quality (note the quality bar going from green to yellow to orange) and many discarded segments (only 36 samples remained after the automated quality checks; note the large number of blinks on the quality bar).